-Year Company Founded: 2014 Company Headquarters: ⊠ Single location Signal Hill, California Total Number of Facility locations in California 1 Facility location(s) where tr aining • Signal Hill (Los Angeles County)
+Year Company Founded: 2014 Company Signal Hil - nuarters: Single location Total Number of F California acility loo ations in 1 Facility location(s ) where tr aining • Signal Hill (Los Angeles County)

 Nature of Business: OFRS, Inc. (OFRS) provides engineering and construction services, specializing in demolition, remediation, comprehensive homeless encampment cleanup and a variety of supporting environmental services.
 Customer Base: Orange County Public Works, Los Angeles International Airport, Skanska, MemorialCare, CBRE, City of Long Beach, Plains All American Pipeline, Balfour Beatty, Ninyo & Moore, Chick-Fil-A and CenterCal.
 Business / Industry Needs / Changes OFRS operates in a highly competitive construction industry requiring the Company to continually strive to meet customer expectations and keep up with industry requirements by delivering the best construction and engineering solutions and services.
 Additionally, the Company needs to keep up with technological advances in the industry.
 The Company has replaced its hardware and software with advanced design systems to improve business functions.
 Due to construction industry demands and increases in business, the Company anticipates 20% growth and has committed to hiring five new employees in (Job Number 2) over the next two years.